jakerella/jquery-mockjax/README.md

 can be extremely simple or quite complex, representing the entire request-response workflow.

-At [appendTo](http://appendto.com) we develop a lot of applications which use [RESTFUL](http://en.wikipedia.org/wiki/Representational_State_Transfer) web services, but much of the time those services are not yet created.
+At appendTo we developed a lot of applications which use [RESTFUL](http://en.wikipedia.org/wiki/Representational_State_Transfer) web services, but much of the time those services are not yet created.
 We spec out the service contract and data format at the beginning of a project